cupcakearmy/docker-ddns-cloudflare/README.md

 1. Get yout api token [here](https://dash.cloudflare.com/) (Top right -> My Profile -> Scroll Down -> Global Api Key)

 2. Create the wanted DNS record (e.g. `some.example.com`).
-The script can only update it, now create it.
+The script can only update it, not create it.

 3. Create an `.env` file: